+"I love teaching very much.
 I always get feedback from the parents, get feedback from the boss, that I'm a good teacher," she says.

-changing news - the Australian government had recognised her refugee status and she was granted a protection visa.
+This year, Jeanine received lifechanging news - the Australian government had recognised her refugee status and she was granted a protection visa.